Fine Art Studio

 All my works are produced on the finest quality cowhide leather which is specially imported from Argentina.

 To achieve as realistic a result as possible I specifically concentrate on the composition of the picture, the specific details of the subject motor car and finally the colouring of the piece with airbrushed acrylic paint.

 The Process starts with the subject of the work being drawn onto damp leather.
 Then the background area around it is bevelled down to create the sense of depth between the subject and the background - the same effect that is created on a medallion or coin by having the background pressed down.

 In a method that is similar to that used by a sculptor, the details of the subject are then modelled into the still damp leather using specially designed tools.

-This process allows me to reproduce the very finest details of the automobile into the work adding to the authentic and accurate reproduction of the particular model - in this case the superb BMW 635 CSi.
-In fact ultra fine detailing is possible - literally down to individual components such as the mesh 'spokes' of the wheels and the radiator grille.
+This process allows me to reproduce the very finest details of the automobile into the work adding to the authentic and accurate reproduction of the particular model - in this case the legendary BMW 635 CSi.
+In fact ultra- fine detailing is possible - literally down to individual components such as the mesh 'spokes' of the wheels and the radiator grille.

 Once the leather dries the tooling and modelling will be permanently embedded into the leather which is now ready to be painted.

-The painting stage: I utilise the finest quality fade free artist acrylic paints for this stage.
+The painting stage: I utilise the finest quality fade-free airbrush acrylic paints for this stage.
 The layers of paint are slowly built up to provide a level of transparency which more closely resembles the actual depth one sees in an actual automobiles paint work.
-Each vehicle requires between twelve and twenty layers of paint by completion.
+Each vehicle requires between eight and twelve layers of paint by completion.

-Once this stage is completed, the colouring is protected with a final coat of a clear matt varnish ensuring a lifetime of trouble free enjoyment.
+Once this stage is completed, the colouring is protected with two coats of a clear matt varnish ensuring a lifetime of trouble free enjoyment.

 Why use expensive leather as the base medium of choice?